ocaml/ocaml.org/data/planet/hannes/deploying-authoritative-ocaml-dns-servers-as-mirageos-unikernels.md

 <p>Let's authenticate the access by using ssh, so we feel ready to push data there as well.
 The primary-git unikernel already includes an experimental <a href="https://github.com/haesbaert/awa-ssh">ssh client</a>, all we need to do is setting up credentials - in the following a RSA keypair and the server fingerprint.</p>
 <pre><code class="language-shell"># collect the RSA host key fingerprint
 $ ssh-keyscan &lt;git-server&gt; &gt; /tmp/git-server-public-keys
-$ ssh-keygen -l -E sha256 -f /tmp/git-server-public-keys | grep RSA
+$ ssh-keygen -l -E sha256 -f /tmp/git-server-public-keys | grep ED25519
-2048 SHA256:a5kkkuo7MwTBkW+HDt4km0gGPUAX0y1bFcPMXKxBaD0 &lt;git-server&gt; (RSA)
+256 SHA256:a5kkkuo7MwTBkW+HDt4km0gGPUAX0y1bFcPMXKxBaD0 &lt;git-server&gt; (ED25519)
 # we're interested in the SHA256:yyy only

 # generate a ssh keypair
-$ awa_gen_key # installed by the make depend step above in ~/.opam/udns/bin
+$ awa_gen_key --keytype ed25510 # installed by the make step above in ~/.opam/udns/bin
-seed is pIKflD07VT2W9XpDvqntcmEW3OKlwZL62ak1EZ0m
+private key: ed25519:nO7ervdJqzPfuvdM/J4qImipwVoI5gl53fpqgjZnv9w=
-ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQC5b2cSSkZ5/MAu7pM6iJLOaX9tJsfA8DB1RI34Zygw6FA0y8iisbqGCv6Z94ZxreGATwSVvrpqGo5p0rsKs+6gQnMCU1+sOC4PRlxy6XKgj0YXvAZcQuxwmVQlBHshuq0CraMK9FASupGrSO8/dW30Kqy1wmd/IrqW9J1Cnw+qf0C/VEhIbo7btlpzlYpJLuZboTvEk1h67lx1ZRw9bSPuLjj665yO8d0caVIkPp6vDX20EsgITdg+cFjWzVtOciy4ETLFiKkDnuzHzoQ4EL8bUtjN02UpvX2qankONywXhzYYqu65+edSpogx2TuWFDJFPHgcyO/ZIMoluXGNgQlP awa@awa.local
+ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAICyliWbwWWXBc1+DRIzReLQ4UFiVGXJ6Paw1Jts+XQte awa@awa.local
 # please run your own awa_gen_key, don't use the numbers above
 </code></pre>
 <p>The public key needs is in standard OpenSSH format and needs to be added to the list of accepted keys on your server - the exact steps depend on your git server, if you're running your own with <a href="https://github.com/tv42/gitosis">gitosis</a>, add it as new public key file and grant that key access to the data repository.
 If you use gitlab or github, you may want to create a new user account and with the generated key.</p>
-<p>The private key is not displayed, but only the seed required to re-generate it, when using the same random number generator, in our case <a href="http://mirleft.github.io/ocaml-nocrypto/doc/Nocrypto.Rng.html">fortuna implemented by nocrypto</a> - used by both <code>awa_gen_key</code> and <code>primary_git</code>.
-The seed is provided as command-line argument while starting <code>primary_git</code>:</p>
+<p>The private key is not displayed, but only the seed required to re-generate it, when using the same random number generator, in our case <a href="https://mirage.github.io/mirage-crypto/doc/mirage-crypto-rng/Mirage_crypto_rng/index.html">fortuna implemented by mirage-crypto</a> - used by both <code>awa_gen_key</code> and <code>primary-git</code>.
+The seed is provided as command-line argument while starting <code>primary-git</code>:</p>
 <pre><code class="language-shell"># execute with git over ssh, authenticator from ssh-keyscan, seed from awa_gen_key
-$ ./primary_git --authenticator=SHA256:a5kkkuo7MwTBkW+HDt4km0gGPUAX0y1bFcPMXKxBaD0 --seed=pIKflD07VT2W9XpDvqntcmEW3OKlwZL62ak1EZ0m --remote=ssh://git@&lt;git-server&gt;/repo-name.git
+$ ./primary-git --authenticator=SHA256:a5kkkuo7MwTBkW+HDt4km0gGPUAX0y1bFcPMXKxBaD0 --ssh-key=ed25519:nO7ervdJqzPfuvdM/J4qImipwVoI5gl53fpqgjZnv9w= --remote=git@&lt;git-server&gt;:repo-name.git
 # started up, you can try the host and dig commands from above if you like
 </code></pre>
 <p>To wrap up, we now have a primary authoritative name server for our zone running as Unix process, which clones a remote git repository via ssh on startup and then serves it.</p>
 <h3>Authenticated data updates</h3>
 <p>Our remote git repository is the source of truth, if you need to add a DNS entry to the zone, you git pull, edit the zone file, remember to increase the serial in the SOA line, run <code>ozone</code>, git commit and push to the repository.</p>
-<p>So, the <code>primary_git</code> needs to be informed of git pushes.
+<p>So, the <code>primary-git</code> needs to be informed of git pushes.
 This requires a communication channel from the git server (or somewhere else, e.g. your laptop) to the DNS server.
 I prefer in-protocol solutions over adding yet another protocol stack, no way my DNS server will talk HTTP REST.</p>
 <p>The DNS protocol has an extension for <a href="https://tools.ietf.org/html/rfc1996">notifications of zone changes</a> (as a DNS packet), usually used between the primary and secondary servers.
-The <code>primary_git</code> accepts these notify requests (i.e. bends the standard slightly), and upon receival pulls the remote git repository, and serves the fresh zone files.
+The <code>primary-git</code> accepts these notify requests (i.e. bends the standard slightly), and upon receival pulls the remote git repository, and serves the fresh zone files.
 Since a git pull may be rather excessive in terms of CPU cycles and network bandwidth, only authenticated notifications are accepted.</p>
 <p>The DNS protocol specifies in another extension <a href="https://tools.ietf.org/html/rfc2845">authentication (DNS TSIG)</a> with transaction signatures on DNS packets including a timestamp and fudge to avoid replay attacks.
 As key material hmac secrets distribued to both the communication endpoints are used.</p>
 <p>To recap, the primary server is configured with command line parameters (for remote repository url and ssh credentials), and serves data from a zonefile.
 If the secrets would be provided via command line, a restart would be necessary for adding and removing keys.
 If put into the zonefile, they would be publicly served on request.
 So instead, we'll use another file, still in zone file format, in the top-level domain <code>_keys</code>, i.e. the <code>mirage._keys</code> file contains keys for the <code>mirage</code> zone.
 All files ending in <code>._keys</code> are parsed with the normal parser, but put into an authentication store instead of the domain data store, which is served publically.</p>
 <p>For encoding hmac secrets into DNS zone file format, the <a href="https://tools.ietf.org/html/rfc4034#section-2"><code>DNSKEY</code></a> format is used (designed for DNSsec).
 The <a href="https://www.isc.org/bind/">bind</a> software comes with <code>dnssec-keygen</code> and <code>tsig-keygen</code> to generate DNSKEY output: flags is 0, protocol is 3, and algorithm identifier for SHA256 is 163 (SHA384 164, SHA512 165).
 This is reused by the OCaml DNS library.
 The key material itself is base64 encoded.</p>